Duke Energy Social Media Policy

 With tools like SharePoint and other technologies that can be accessed through the Portal (Duke Energy internal social media tools), Duke Energy has enabled employees to share their thoughts and collaborate online with colleagues at work.
 These internal tools include news story commenting, customizable, personal profile pages (My Sites), personal blogs, discussion boards and wikis accessed through Duke Energy’s electronic communication systems.

 The Company encourages employees to use Duke Energy internal social media tools constructively: to connect more effectively with their colleagues, educate themselves about the businesses, share their knowledge with others at the Company and get to know coworkers in other locations.
-The Company also endorses responsible participation in respectful and productive online conversations through external social media tools, such as Twitter, LinkedIn and Facebook.
+The Company also endorses participation in online conversations that comply with Company policies through external social media tools, such as Twitter, LinkedIn and Facebook.
 However, employees are to clearly understand the expectations related to the use of these technologies as a representative of Duke Energy.

 Duke Energy affords its employees with the opportunity to exchange ideas, viewpoints and best practices via the Company’s internal social media platforms.
 This includes commenting functionality enabled on select Portal articles, blogs and online discussions.
-Duke Energy welcomes all commentary, including criticism, provided the commentary is shared in a constructive and respectful manner and in accordance with this Policy and applicable law.
-To assist you in making responsible decisions about your use of social media, this Policy sets forth expectations and guidelines.
+Duke Energy welcomes all commentary, provided the commentary is shared in a constructive and respectful manner and in accordance with this policy and applicable law.
+To assist you in making responsible decisions about your use of social media, this policy sets forth expectations and guidelines.

 Use of social media tools is subject to copyright and trademark laws.
 Employees must obtain any necessary permission and properly cite the source when using copyrighted text, photos, graphics, video or other material owned by others.

-Questions regarding the application of this Policy or the appropriateness of any material to be posted on social networking sites should be directed to the employee’s supervisor or Human Resources Business Partner.
+Questions regarding the application of this policy or the appropriateness of any material to be posted on social networking sites should be directed to the employee’s supervisor or Human Resources Business Partner.
 Concerns regarding the use of social media may be reported to a supervisor or other member of management, Human Resources Business Partner, or, as explained in the Open Door Policy, the Ethics and Compliance Office.
 Employees may report concerns anonymously through Duke Energy’s EthicsLine, an external, anonymous reporting system that is available 24 hours a day, 365 days a year for all employees.
+The toll-free number is 866-8ETHICS (866-838-4427) and the website address is https://ethicsline.duke-energy.com/.
 Answers to frequently asked questions can be found on the Social Media page of the Duke Energy Portal.

 Expectations for Use of Internal Social Media Tools